Chemical Substance Management

 Japan Total: TOYOBO CO., LTD. and domestic consolidated subsidiaries

-In fiscal 2022, we succeeded in reducing emissions into the atmosphere by 29%, and emissions into water area by 36%, compared to fiscal 2015.
+In fiscal 2022, we succeeded in reducing emissions into the atmosphere by 60%, compared to fiscal 2015.
+This was due to an operation of VOC recovery equipment at several plants.

 Initiatives